Tadas Chodakauskas: Return to Lithuania

 Chodakauskas had obeyed a strict requirement of the Germans and fell into the Soviet occupation zone of Germany.
 After receiving fictitious documents in the name of Leonas Liutkevičius, he returned to Lithuania, settled in Čyčkai village, Vilkaviškis District and got a job with a farmer named Masaitis.

 The priest of Lankeliškiai parish, Justinas Lelešius (partisan name Grafas) asked Chodakauskas to join the armed resistance movement.

 On December 22, 1945, the NKGB (the Soviet state security agency from 1943 to 1946) arrested, interrogated and broke Chodakauskas.
 He became an NKGB agent (code name The Lion, personal file number: 15136).
 He was originally used as a prison cell agent in Marijampolė Prison.

 On May 1, 1949, he participated in an MGB (the Soviet state security agency from 1946 to 1953) operation in Palanga.
-Undercover officers sent by the British Secret Intelligence Service (aka MI6) and led by Jonas Deksnys, landed at Palanga at 2 a.m. to assist with the anti-Soviet resistance.
+Undercover officers sent by the British Secret Intelligence Service MI6 and led by Jonas Deksnys, landed at Palanga at 2AM to assist with the anti-Soviet resistance.
 They included Deksnys, his wireless radio operator, Justas Briedis, Kazimieras Piplys, a Latvian named Vidvuds Sveics and two Estonians.
 Chodakauskas was introduced to them as the commander of Samogitian District and lured them into a trap.
 Deksnys, Sveics and Piplys managed to escape but the two Estonians and Bredis died in the shooting.
 This operation had a decisive influence on the destruction of the Bendras Demokratinio Pasipriešinimo Sąjūdis (BDPS) (en: ‘General Movement for Democratic Resistance’), which was trying to unite all anti-Soviet resistance forces in the Baltic states.